How to change the hostname on Linux

 Hostname configuration files

-Linux stores the static and pretty hostnames in the /etc/hostname and /etc/machine-info files respectively.
+Linux stores the static and pretty hostnames in the /etc/hostname and /etc/machine-info files.
 Unlike static and pretty hostnames, it does not use a configuration file to store the transient hostname.
 It stores the transient hostname in a kernel variable.
-The name of this variable is the 'kernel.hostname'.
-The default value of this variable is 'localhost.localdomain'.
+The name of this variable is the kernel.hostname.
+The default value of this variable is localhost.localdomain.

 Hostname priority

 In the priority order, Linux puts the pretty hostname at the top, the static hostname in the middle, and the transient hostname at the bottom.
-If one hostname is not present, Linux automatically picks the next available hostname in the priority order.
+If one hostname is absent, Linux automatically picks the following available hostname in the priority order.

 Commands and utilities for the hostname management

-There are multiple ways to view, edit and manage the hostname.
-The most preferred and recommended methods are the following.
+There are multiple ways to view, edit, and manage the hostname.
+The following are the most preferred and recommended methods.

 - Editing the /etc/hostname file